Copyright © 2024 by Nigel G Wilcox · All Rights reserved · E-Mail: firstname.lastname@example.org

-Metal detecting and Archaeology is part of a wide range of interests of mine, mainly to support my scientific interests and to further re-search into our past, present and future.
-The research collected from Metal Detecting and Archaeology can help us discover our origins, giving us a better understanding on how life was created in what seems inhospitable conditions and perhaps, give us a step closer to answering the age old questions: Who are we?
+Metal detecting and Archaeology is part of a wider range of interests of mine, mainly to support my scientific interests and to further re-search into our past, present and even future.
+The research collected from Metal Detecting and Archaeology can help us discover our origins, giving us a better understanding on how life came into being in what seems inhospitable conditions and perhaps, it will give us a step closer to answering the age old questions: Who are we?
 And why are we here?

 Geologist studying in the field of Cosmology are interested in comets and meteorite finds, to collate their origins and ask the question, did they help to establish life on our planets?
-They also map out and identify possible hazards to life and explores the potential resources within our universe.
+They also map help in identifying possible hazards to life and explores the potential resources within our universe.

-Metal detecting is also working closely in the field of Archaeology and has become a popular pastime, by understanding geology, also helps us to discover the dynamics of our planet, looking at minerals, rock compositions.
+Metal detecting is also working closely in the field of Archaeology and has become a popular pastime for many like minded, by understanding geology, also helps us to discover the dynamics of our planet, looking at minerals and rock compositions.